What are GPUs?

 Image processing is also employed in fields like 4D Construction, Autonomous Vehicles, Fashion Assistants, Recreation of Ancient Paintings, etc.

 Also known as video content analysis, video analytics is the application of automated video analysis to identify objects, people, and movements.
 Video analytics is applied in perimeter intrusion detection systems, crowd management, counterflow detection, and suspect detection, among others.
 With smart cities highly-equipped with CCTV units, automated video analysis is vital to prevent crimes and theft.

 NLP is the analysis of natural language either in text form or speech.
 NLP has a wide variety of applications in healthcare, diagnostics, sentimental analysis, analysis of financial markets, intelligent voice assistants, identifying fake news, legal litigations, talent recruitment, etc.

-Click here to know more about E2E GPU Cloud powered by NVIDIA T4 and NVIDIA V100.
+Click here to know more about E2E GPU Cloud powered by NVIDIA T4, NVIDIA A100 and NVIDIA V100.